openpolitics/manifesto/manifesto/economy.md

 ### VAT
 Investigate possible reforms to the way VAT is applied to goods and services with a view to making it less regressive and, ultimately, to remove the poorest from having to pay entirely.
 This may require renegotiating our obligations to the EU, which makes VAT compulsory for all member states.

+### Financial Transaction Tax

+Introduce a tax on financial transactions, commonly known as a "Robin Hood Tax".
+To increase friction in speculative financial markets, a tax of around 0.05% would be levied on on transactions like stocks, bonds, foreign currency and derivatives.[^1]

 ## Social Security

 We will support research into a [universal basic income](https://en.wikipedia.org/wiki/Basic_income) and its effects on society and the economy, with the aim of eradicating poverty and providing a basic standard of living for all.